kulame/tock/doc/reference/trd-syscalls.md

 5 Userspace Library Methods
 =================================

-This section describes the method signatures for system calls and callbacks in C and Rust.
+This section describes the method signatures for system calls and upcalls in C and Rust.
 Because C allows a single return value but Tock system calls can return multiple values, the low-level APIs are not idiomatic C. These low-level APIs are translated into standard C code by the userspace library.